Exemptions and Cross-origin Resource Sharing (CORS)

 Configuring an exemption for a CORS request

 Different exemptions may need to be set up to handle CORS requests depending on the type of request and the origin/destination of the request.
-For example, because the HTTP OPTION preflight requests never use HTTP Cookies and HTTP Authentication headers, they would be -by default- blocked by Banyan.
+For example, because the HTTP OPTION preflight requests never use HTTP Cookies and HTTP Authentication headers, they would be -by default- blocked by CSE.

 In situations where CORS is used without credentials, or requests from an origin that does not have access to the Banyan TrustCookie (such as single-domain services), a least-privileged exemption should be set up to allow access to the CORS request while being careful not to create too broad of an exemption.